Prepare supplementary materials.

 The majority of YASP applicants are dependent upon parent or guardians.
-If you are an older applicant aged 21 or 22 and are financially independent, income documentation should be your own.
+If you are an older applicant and are financially independent, income documentation should be your own.

-Musicians who reside in Canada are invited to apply for the Council for Canadian American Relations Cross-Border Summer Scholarship, which covers tuition, housing and dining for those who might not otherwise have the financial resources to participate.
+Musicians who reside in Canada are invited to apply for the Council for Canadian American Relations Cross-Border Summer Scholarship, which covers tuition, housing, and dining for those who might not otherwise have the financial resources to participate.
 One Canadian applicant from those accepted into the program will receive notification of this award by e-mail.
-Applicants who wish to be considered for this scholarship should upload the CCAR Application onto section 4 (scholarship) of the online application (download the PDF here).
+Applicants who wish to be considered for this scholarship should complete the need-based financial assistance application on the Scholarship page of the online application.

 The George Walker Composition Fellowship is named in memory of the late composer and pianist, a Curtis alumnus.
 The fellowship is offered through a unique partnership between the Curtis Institute of Music and the Ritz Chamber Players, and may be awarded to a promising young composer of color participating in the Young Artists Summer Program at Curtis Summerfest who demonstrates some of the trailblazing characteristics that were hallmarks of Dr. Walker’s career trajectory and compositions.